MNoorFawi/curlora/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/MNoorFawi/curlora/blob/main/LICENSE) file for details.

 ## Citation
-If you find CURLoRA research or code helpful, please consider citing it.
+If you find CURLoRA research or code helpful, please consider citing them.

 #### Code Citation